It’s already been a summer for the record books. And not in a good way.

 Aging grid infrastructure

 The power grid just doesn’t work as well in extreme weather events.
-Extreme heat can reduce the efficiency of power plants; cause equipment to overheat; and make power lines sag as the metal in them expands, bringing them into contact with trees and potentially causing outages.
-Extreme cold can have similar effects on the grid, as Texas demonstrated this winter.
+Extreme heat can reduce the output of power plants, cause equipment to overheat, and make power lines sag as the metal in them expands — bringing them into contact with trees and potentially causing outages.
+Extreme cold can have similar effects on the grid.

 Renewable energy to the rescue?